ayushakash/chardeevari/chardeevari/Readme.md

 newsletter subscription box

-//next add ddelete from cart functionality it will ddedlete from the cart for login and non login user
+//next add delete from cart functionality it will delete from the cart for login and non login user
+//when user stops at a page then it should be captured to send notification and email